ABOUT THE CLASS

 Dr. Ben Reinhard received his Ph.D. from the Medieval Institute at the University of Notre Dame, writing his dissertation on Old English religious literature.
-Dr. Reinhard is an Assistant Professor of English Language and Literature at Christendom College, where he teaches courses in classical and medieval literature.
+Dr. Reinhard is the author of a new verse translation of Beowulf.
 His current research interests include Anglo-Saxon manuscripts, medieval saints’ lives, and modern translations of Old English poetry.
-He lives with his wife and children in Front Royal, VA.
+He lives with his wife and children in Steubenville, OH.

 THE PRINCIPLES SOCIETY